RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 - Put the files from `/custom_components/skyq/` in your folder `<config directory>/custom_components/skyq/`

-If you wish to add to the provided application images (such as Netflix) place '.png' images names the same as the application in the following folder:
+If you wish to add to the provided application images (such as Netflix) place '.png' images with names the same as the application in the following folder:

 - `<config directory>/custom_components/skyq/static/`